-Meet GPTQ’s Acting Director of Education, Dr Rebecca Lock
+Meet GPTQ’s Associate Director Medical Education – Core Programs, Dr Rebecca Lock

 Dr Rebecca Lock was born in Brisbane and grew up on the Gold Coast.
 She graduated in 2001 and commenced her general practice at Pomona Doctors Surgery on the Sunshine Coast in 2004.
 After thirteen years at the same surgery in Cooroy, Rebecca moved to Stonewall Medical Centre in 2018.

 “I started an arts degree at uni.
 I wasn’t sure what I wanted to do.
 I did a basic biology and biochemistry subject and I quite enjoyed them.
 When I got to my honours year in biochemistry, I realised that I didn’t enjoy being in a lab.
 I thought about what I ultimately wanted and medicine fitted with that.
 That’s when I applied for post-graduate medicine at The University of Queensland.”

 “I wanted to have a specialty where I got to cover a wide range of things and do a little bit of everything.
 The idea of seeing people over the course of their life and having that continuity of care was really attractive to me.
 That led me towards general practice.”

 Rebecca says she fell into the position of Medical Educator.
 “I always enjoyed general practice training and the group sessions we did,” she says.
 “A colleague was leaving the area and asked me if I’d like to do medical education work.
 I jumped at the opportunity.”